JetBrains-Research/embeddings-for-trees/README.md

 ## Tree2Seq framework

-Implementation based on [PyTorch](https://pytorch.org/docs/stable/torch.html) framework.
-For supporting learning on graphs [DGL](https://www.dgl.ai/) library is used.
+The implementation is based on the [PyTorch](https://pytorch.org/docs/stable/torch.html) framework, and we also use [DGL](https://www.dgl.ai/) to support learning on graphs.

-Framework consist of 3 main parts:
+The framework consists of three main parts:
-- Node embedding (`INodeEmbedding`) that embed tokens in nodes to vectors.
+- Node embedding (`INodeEmbedding`) embeds tokens on nodes to vectors.
-- Tree encoder (`ITreeEncoder`) that encode tree into a vector representation.
+- Tree encoder (`ITreeEncoder`) encodes trees into a vector representation.
-- Tree decoder (`ITreeDecoder`) that decode vector representation into target sequence.
+- Tree decoder (`ITreeDecoder`) decodes the vector representation into a target sequence.

-Converting source tree into target sequence occurs in `Tree2Seq` class and represent sequence applying of interface realization.
+Converting the source tree into a target sequence is carried out in `Tree2Seq` class and consists in a consecutive applying of the interface realization.
-If you want to add a new algorithm, you should realize class with inheritance from the needed interface, and then use it in the configuration.
+If you want to add a new algorithm, you need to create a class with inheritance from the necessary interface, and then use it in a configuration.

 ### Configuration

-Components configuration and required hyper parameters can be passed to the model throw `.json` files.
+The configuration of the components and required hyperparameters can be passed to the model via `.json` files.
-The examples of such files can be found in `config` directory, there are already prepared configs for training and evaluating Tree-LSTM model on Java dataset.
+The examples of such files can be found in `config` directory, prepared configs for training and evaluating the Tree-LSTM model on Java datasets are already present there.

-Use can use prepared scripts to interact with model:
+You can use these scripts to interact with models:
-- Start training ChildSum Tree-LSTM with logging to [wandb](https://www.wandb.com/) service
+- Start training [ChildSum Tree-LSTM](https://arxiv.org/abs/1503.00075) with logging to [wandb](https://www.wandb.com/) service:
 ```bash
 python train.py configs/tree_lstm_childsum_java_small.json wandb
 ```
-- Evaluate model:
+- Evaluate the model:
 ```bash
 python evaluate.py configs/evaluate.json
 ```
-- Predict target sequence for given file with concrete model (predict function name by its body), this step includes data preprocessing and model applying:
+- Predict a target sequence for a given file with concrete model (predict the function name by its body), this step includes the preprocessing of data and the applying of the model:
 ```bash
 python interactive.py test.java model.pt
 ```

 ## Evaluation

-Currently, there are implemented Tree-LSTM model with various modifications.
-For all of them, LSTM with Attention to subtrees is used to decoder to target sequence (method name).
-For node embedding used type (internal nodes) and token (leafs) matrix embeddings.
+Currently, several Tree-LSTM models with various modifications are implemented.
+For all of them, LSTM with Attention to subtrees is used to decode the representation into a target sequence (a method name).
+As for the node embedding, the matrix embeddings for types (internal nodes) and tokens (leafs) are employed.

 <table>
 <thead>